"Daylighting" of Buried Creek

 As part of a larger comprehensive stormwater management initiative, the Chautauqua Institution is continually working to improve the water quality of Chautauqua Lake, aiming to collect and treat stormwater run-off wherever possible.
-This project transformed a little-used lawn area (former parking lot) into a natural landscape setting by “daylighting” a small stream and buried stormwater pipe outflow.
-Previously in this location, stormwater run-off from uphill impervious sources traveled beneath this area in a 24” diameter drainage pipe, carrying unwanted sediments and undesirable nutrients directly into the lake below.
-This innovative feature diverts and “daylights” this same stormwater run-off and filters the dirty water through a natural bio-swale (series of stepped pools/rain gardens) before returning it to the downhill ravine and into the lake.
+This unique project transformed a former parking lot into a natural oasis by “daylighting” a buried stream and stormwater pipe outflow.
+Previously, stormwater run-off from uphill impervious sources traveled beneath this area in a 24” diameter drainage pipe, carrying unwanted sediments and undesirable nutrients directly into the lake below.
+This innovative rain garden feature diverts this same stormwater run-off and filters the dirty water through an exposed bio-swale (series of natural stepped pools/rain gardens) before returning it to the outflow into the lake.
 This landscape feature is intended to simulate a natural creek, with indigenous boulders as weirs and native plantings throughout.
 The natural process assures that this “dirty” stormwater run-off is properly filtered, which helps to improve the water quality in Chautauqua Lake.
 Note that a more formalized garden (LeVan Endowed Garden) provides an inviting gateway into this unique natural setting, while pathways give people access throughout the space.

 Click below for a case study on “Why Green Infrastructure” by Scott Rybarczyk, PE, LEED AP, Senior Stormwater Engineer